Deanb1996/WakeUp-3TG/README.md

 # WakeUp-3TG

-A 2D platformer game developed by the Kodebolds for the Three Thing Game Jam in May 2018.
+A 2D side-scroller game developed by the Kodebolds for the Three Thing Game Jam in May 2018.
 We were given three random words, which we had to incorporate into a game that we had about 24 hours to make.

 Our words were: